techtana/techtana.github.io/_posts/2025-08-30-manager-manifesto.md

 ## Short version
 My core leadership philosophy is open communication and creating a space where everyone can ask questions and know exactly where I stand.
 I’ll make mistakes and won’t always have all the answers, but I’ll be honest and take feedback seriously.

 I believe in a strong growth mindset.
 Missteps are learning opportunities, not failures.
 I care about impact, effort, and context -- not perfection.
-I’ll always ask for your perspective before we find solutions together.

 I value team players who engage in healthy, professional conflict.
 I believe my team brings strengths I don’t have.
 Leadership is collaborative, and I’m committed to growing alongside you.

 ## My answers to [first 1:1 questions](https://larahogan.me/blog/first-one-on-one-questions/)